"Oh Fortuna,

 three times, so far and i'm probably

-the title is drawn from this
+due again. the title is drawn from this

 quotation of Jonathan Swift.